 Looking for the Next Generation of Industry-Leading Talent

 Recently, the two discovered a new avenue to reach future leaders in logistics real estate.
 One of the strategic capital business clients at CBRE Global Investors is a Columbia Business School alumnus.
 He helped his alma matter, in conjunction with London Business School, develop a program where real estate industry experts serve as guest lecturers.
 To cover different aspects of the industry, each session features a different real estate company.
-Dillon and Lang were asked to represent Prologis, focusing on the owner/operator perspective.
+Leah and Mary were asked to represent Prologis, focusing on the owner/operator perspective.
 They spoke to more than 50 master’s candidates from Columbia Business School, London Business School and other international exchange programs.

 Different from a career fair, participating in lectures as part of a student’s curriculum encourages engagement in a more tangible way.
 Students can see firsthand what the real estate industry looks like.

-According to Lang, students were eager to learn more about Prologis and industrial real estate.
+According to Mary, students were eager to learn more about Prologis and industrial real estate.
 They were intrigued by Prologis’ research and development capabilities, shift to customer centricity and commitment to keeping customers ahead of what’s next.

 For more about working at Prologis, visit https://www.prologis.com/careers.